-Welcome to eBird Hotspots
+Welcome to Birding Hotspots

-Links in plain text are to appropriate pages in the eBird website.
+Links in plain text are to pages in the eBird website.
 Links in bold text are to pages in this website with additional information about hotspots.

-eBird is a real-time, online checklist program which has revolutionized the way that the birding community reports and accesses information about birds.
+eBird is a real-time, online checklist program that has revolutionized the way that the birding community reports and accesses information about birds.
 Jointly sponsored by the Laboratory of Ornithology at Cornell University and the National Audubon Society, eBird provides rich data sources for basic information on bird abundance and distribution.

 eBird can help you